webplatform/docs-wpd/Content/Content_List/index.md

 === ARTICLE BATCH 1 ===

-'''OWNER: xxxxxxxxxxxxxxxxxxxxxx'''
+'''OWNER: CHRIS MILLS'''

-Notes: There is some good material in this section, but a lot of it probably needs to be rejigged or trimmed, and a lot needs to be added.
-I don't think this section is as high a priority as the raw technology stuff, but we should still add stubs and leave it for the community to pick up, in the immediacy?
+'''Notes: There is some good material in this section, but a lot of it probably needs to be rejigged or trimmed, and a lot needs to be added.
+I don't think this section is as high a priority as the raw technology stuff, but we should still add stubs and leave it for the community to pick up, in the immediacy?'''

 ====Introduction to the world of web standards====
 * [http://www.w3.org/community/webed/wiki/The_history_of_the_Web The history of the Internet and the web, and the evolution of web standards] (Opera)